andreipopi/overleaf_github/README.md

 You will now need to setup the two remote sources (overleaf and GitHub), so that you can push and pull to/from them.

+## Unlicense

+This guide is available under The Unlicense.
+In other words you can do whatever you are pleased with it.

 ## Regular Workflow